Her Majesty (song): Critical reception

 Alan Smith, in his contemporary review of Abbey Road for the New Musical Express, acknowledges "Her Majesty" as a "split-second thing" sung by McCartney.
 In lists of the Beatles songs ordered from worst to best, "Her Majesty" was ranked at number 177 by NMEs Mark Beaumont, who deems it a "lightweight folk frippery" and throwaway piece, at number 158 by Bill Wyman of Vulture, who similarly describes it as a "McCartney throwaway," and at number 132 by Ultimate Classic Rock, whose Michael Gallucci calls it a "23-second goof" that lightens the end of Abbey Road.
+(Note: All three use different criteria to decide what qualifies as a Beatles song.)

 Matt Miller of Esquire considers it an example of beauty in briefness; despite its jokey "nonsensical nursery rhyme lyrics and a sloppy, out of place first note," he finds it fascinating.
 Miller also identified the track as an "accident" and a "moment of spontaneity, of playful musicianship stuck in time, of Paul McCartney not trying to do anything more than mess about."
 Writing for AllMusic, Richie Unterberger highlights the song's startling opening chord, forceful enough "to wake up the dozing cat in the corner," and its ending, as abrupt as though a plug was pulled on the stereo equipment.
 Billboards Joe Lynch characterizes "Her Majesty" as "a goofy sketch of a song," comparing the guitar clank at the beginning to the finale of "A Day in the Life".
 He adds that, despite irking several fans and critics who believed Abbey Road should have ended with the "pristine climax" of "The End", this was part of its charm: "This half-song subverts the seriousness and formality of a proper finale — and ends the Beatles’ career with a reminder that despite everything, the Beatles always walked around with a knowing smirk."

 Live performances and covers

-McCartney performed "Her Majesty" at Buckingham Palace in June 2002, as part of the celebrations of Elizabeth II's Golden Jubilee.
+McCartney performed "Her Majesty" at Buckingham Palace in June 2002 as part of the celebrations of Elizabeth II's Golden Jubilee.
 Pearl Jam paid homage to the Queen hours after the announcement of her death by playing a cover of the song during a concert at Scotiabank Arena.
 "Her Majesty" is one of the least covered Beatles compositions, although such artists as Pearl Jam, Art Brut, and Chumbawamba have recorded their version.
+Mash-up band Beatallica did a version of "Her Majesty" parodying the Metallica and Lou Reed collaboration "The View".